top of page

 Many Christians today are walking in the middle of the road; they’re so focused on what other people think that they are unwilling to take any risks to make an impact for Christ.
 As a result, they just blend in with the world.

-When you fly over rows of houses, do you wonder how many people in those homes know Jesus?
 This year tens of millions globally will die without hearing the name of Christ.
 Hundreds of millions will pray to idols.
 Someone needs to reach these people with the Good News.
-We cannot do it all, but we can do something.
+You and I cannot do it all, but we can do something.

-John F. Kennedy, in Profiles in Courage, described the need for courageous people: “Some men show courage throughout the whole of their lives.
+John F. Kennedy, in his book Profiles in Courage, described the need for courageous people: “Some men show courage throughout the whole of their lives.
 Others sail with the wind until the decisive moment when their conscience and events propel them into the center of the storm.”
 If you want to leave a lasting legacy, you need to act with courage to reach out to those in need.

 Storms?
 Yes, your surrender to Jesus will result in Him propelling you into uncertainty and turbulence.
 Didn’t Jesus say that a servant is not greater than his master?
 Our Master, Jesus, stepped out of heaven and took the form of human flesh so that He might fulfill God’s mission for Him.
 He suffered unimaginable pain when He died on the cross for sins and defeated death.